Be a Leader in Education: Join the National Assessment Governing Board

 The National Assessment Governing Board sets policy for the nation’s largest ongoing assessment of what U.S. students know and can do—the National Assessment of Educational Progress (NAEP), also known as The Nation’s Report Card.
-The Governing Board identifies subjects to be tested, determines the content and achievement levels for each assessment, approves all test questions, and pursues innovative ways to make NAEP results more meaningful and relevant to the public.
+The Governing Board identifies subjects to be tested, determines the content and achievement levels for each assessment, approves test questions, and pursues innovative ways to make NAEP results more meaningful and relevant to the public.

-Nominate a colleague or yourself
+Nominate colleagues or yourself for the Board.

 Most Common Questions About the Governing Board

 The Governing Board determines the content for NAEP assessments, develops NAEP frameworks and specifications, establishes achievement levels, and pursues innovative ways to make NAEP results more meaningful and relevant to the public.
-More specifics about the Board’s responsibilities can be found in the NAEP Law.
+More specifics about the Board’s responsibilities can be found in the NAEP law.

 Members are appointed by the U.S. Secretary of Education from a list of finalists submitted by the Governing Board.

 Board members serve four-year terms.
 Board members may be appointed to a second term.
-The 2019 Board term will begin on October 1, 2019 and end on September 30, 2023.
+The 2022 Board term will begin on Oct.
+1, 2022, and end on Sept.
+30, 2026.

 Board meetings are held quarterly.
 The meetings generally take place from midday Thursday to midday Saturday.
 All Board members serve on committees, which may hold conference calls, video conferences, or sometimes face-to-face meetings between Board meetings.